-Andrew Connor is a PhD candidate in Ancient History.
+Andrew Connor is an Ancient Historian.
+He defended his dissertation, "Temples as Economic Agents in Early Roman Egypt: The Case of Tebtunis and Soknopaiou Nesos" on November 13, 2014.
 He received a BA in History from the Honors Tutorial College of Ohio University and an MA in Ancient History from the University of Cincinnati.
 From 2011-2012, he was the Burt Hodge Hill Fellow at the American School of Classical Studies at Athens.
-His dissertation explores the economic underpinnings of religion in Roman Egypt, especially in Tebtunis and Soknopaiou Nesos, two villages in the Fayum region.
-His interests include documentary papyrology, Egypt, ancient and modern, the practice and rhetoric of eastern religions in the Greek and Roman world, mental mapping processes, and from time to time, Hellenistic and Roman Corinth.
+His dissertation explored the economic underpinnings of religion in Roman Egypt, especially in Tebtunis and Soknopaiou Nesos, two villages in the Fayum region.
+His interests include documentary papyrology, Egypt (ancient and modern), the practice and rhetoric of religion in the Greek and Roman world, and the ancient economy.

 Articles & Book Chapters

 - Andrew Connor (2010).
 "A Lease of Urban Property from Hermopolis."
 Bulletin of the American Society of Papyrologists, 47, Pp. 111-116.

 - Andrew Connor (2012).
 "A Cancellation of a Contract of Debt from Hermopolis."
 Bulletin of the American Society of Papyrologists, 49, 139-146.

 - Andrew Connor.
 "No One Can Claim the Priestly Land": P.Tebt.
 2.302 and Egyptian Temples under Rome in Context.
 AIA/APA Joint Annual Meeting, Chicago, IL.
 01/05/2014.